USEPA/pyaqsapi/README.rst

 Sign up and setting up user credentials with the pyaqsapi library
 =================================================================
-If you have not already done so you will need to sign up with AQS Data Mart using aqs_sign_up function,[2] this function takes one input, “email,” which is a python 3 character object, that represents the email address that you want to use as a user credential to the AQS Data Mart service.
+If you have not already done so you will need to sign up with AQS Data Mart using aqs_sign_up function, this function takes one input, “email,” which is a python 3 character object, that represents the email address that you want to use as a user credential to the AQS Data Mart service.
 After a successful call to aqs_sign_up an email message will be sent to the email address provided